 Since this is a huge opportunity to meet successful people, I wanted to go deep in covering how you can use business networking groups.

 Using these professional groups will likely net you better outcomes than cold calling potential partners.
-Although both work, finding people here means they are more active in the community and already collaborating with other businesses.
+Although both works, finding people here means they are more active in the community and already collaborating with other businesses.

 The Best Business Networking Groups